Reviews You Can Rely On

 Looking for more expert hiking reviews?
 We have tested dozens of hiking essentials, from trekking poles and GPS watches to men's flip flops for relaxing when you get to camp.

-Ryan Huetter and Ben Applebaum-Bauch
+Chris Maxcer, Ryan Huetter, and Ben Applebaum-Bauch